 Many articles and columns have been released on how to “survive” as a sensitive person susceptible to absorbing other’s energy.
 These articles mention techniques such as “blocking,” “shielding” and “protecting” oneself from others.
 Unfortunately, this approach unknowingly harnesses the language of victimhood and weakness.

-As I’ve mentioned in a previous article, shielding and blocking yourself off from others is not only a useless technique, but it is also detrimental to your well-being.
+As I’ve mentioned in a previous article, shielding and blocking yourself off from others is not only a misguided technique, but it is also detrimental to your well-being.
 As an empath, I’ve actually tried these techniques many times, but they created more harm and stress than good.
 For others, creating barriers was the only defense available.
 I completely understand this: what else are you supposed to do when you feel bombarded, murky, sick and imbalanced?

 Today, I want to challenge these commonly prescribed techniques.
 While I personally believe that there are many positive complementary techniques out there that help to reduce your stress as an empath, I believe the following technique is the single most important one you can learn.